utdk/utdk_profile/README.md

 Not required -- but highly recommended -- is the command-line shell for Drupal, [drush](http://www.drush.org/).

-If local web development is new to you, consider coming by Web Publishing Office Hours for setup assistance.
+If local web development is new to you, consider coming by [Web Publishing Office Hours](https://sites.utexas.edu/web-publishing-office-hours/) for setup assistance.

 ## Development Setup
 Once you have Composer installed, and a local web server up and running, the following steps will get you to a freshly installed Drupal Kit site:

 0. Within this codebase's document root, run `sh setup.sh`.
-This will copy "example" files from into usable files.
+This will copy "example" files into usable files.
 It will then run `composer install`, which will retrieve all packages needed for the distribution.
 The Drupal document root will be copied into the `/web` directory (and you will need to point your server to that directory).
 See [web docroot background](https://www.drupal.org/node/2767907).
 2. `cp web/sites/example.settings.local.php web/sites/default/settings.local.php`
 3. Create a MySQL database, then add its connection credentials to the newly created `settings.local.php`.
 Example: